SanskarJadhav/myvault/README.md

 - **Encryption**: All uploaded biometric and financial data are encrypted as cyphers to ensure the highest level of security and data privacy.

 ### Deployment 🌐
-This project is privately hosted on Streamlit (can be made public) and requires no local installation for use.
+This project is hosted on Streamlit and requires no local installation for use.

 Click here to visit the website: [MyVault](https://myvault.streamlit.app/).